TurtleP/TurtleP.github.io-old2/LovePotion/wiki/building.md

 - Variable names should be in camelCase
 - Class names should be in Titlecase
     - Functions should be as CamelCase
-- Lua wrapper functions should be treated like variable names
+- Lua wrapper functions should be treated like class Function names
-- Modules are *namespaces*
-    - Treat their functions like Class functions

-### File Structure

-- Header (\*.h) files should be placed inside the *include* folder.
-- Source (\*.cpp) files in the *source* folder.
-    - Each LÖVE object has a class header/source file and a Lua wrapper.
-        - Put it under *objects/{object_type}/*
-        - Lua wrapper files must be named as *wrap_{object}*
-    - If the file is for a module, put it under *modules*.